PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 You should be able to see this in the RPi terminal.

 We have now verified that our connection is wired up properly.
-In the next section we'll set up the both Pixhawk and RPi to use XRCE-DDS and ROS2 instead of MAVLink.
+In the next section we'll set up the both Pixhawk and RPi to use uXRCE-DDS and ROS2 instead of MAVLink.

-## ROS 2 and XRCE-DDS
+## ROS 2 and uXRCE-DDS

-The [ROS 2 Guide](../ros/ros2_comm.md) and [XRCE-DDS](../middleware/uxrce_dds.md) pages cover the options for setting up the XRCE-DDS and ROS, focussing on ROS 2 "Foxy".
+The [ROS 2 Guide](../ros/ros2_comm.md) and [uXRCE-DDS](../middleware/uxrce_dds.md) pages cover the options for setting up the uXRCE-DDS and ROS, focussing on ROS 2 "Foxy".
 This tutorial uses ROS 2 "Humble" and covers the specific setup for working with RPi.
 It is worth reading both!